ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-on-vcs.md

 ## Use cases
 {: #caveonix-on-vcs-use-cases}

-Typical use cases are as follows:
+The following examples are typical use cases:
 - Customer wants to determine whether their infrastructure and workloads are meeting compliance requirements.
-- Customer wants to assess their potential cyber risk and compliance impact on their workloads and how to mitigate.
+- Customer wants to assess their potential cyberrisk and compliance impact on their workloads and how to mitigate.
-- Customer wants to gain visibility and determine what has changed in their hybrid cloud environment.
+- Customer wants to gain visibility and determine the changes in their hybrid cloud environment.
 - Customer wants to proactively manage overall risks within hybrid cloud before they can be used to reduce breaches.
-- Customer wants to identify specific actions to eliminate risks due to cyber threats, vulnerabilities, or non-compliant configurations.
+- Customer wants to identify specific actions to eliminate risks due to cyberthreats, vulnerabilities, or non-compliant configurations.
 - Customer wants to achieve faster time to detection with machine learning by analyzing volumes of data to understand good behavior and identify anomalies.
 - Customer wants to reduce overall compliance costs due to automated controls and assessments.
 - Customer wants to eliminate blind spots by viewing multi-dimensional grouping of assets across each location, organization, and application group in hybrid cloud.